The most common marketing mistakes, flawed assumptions and bad decisions made by health and wellness businesses:

 And the guy who mows your lawn can probably fix your computer, too.

-Your virtual assistant may be a Microsoft Publisher or Photoshop whiz – that doesn’t mean they’re marketing strategy experts.
+Your virtual assistant may be a Photoshop whiz, but that doesn’t mean they’re marketing strategy experts.

 Eek!
-First.
-It’s sleazy.
-Second.
-It nearly always sounds fake.
-Third.
-It’s much easier to get real customers to do it.
+First, it’s sleazy.
+Second, it nearly always sounds fake.
+Third, it’s a terms of service violation that often leads to suspension of your business.
+Fourth, it’s much easier to get real customers to do it.

 This particular headache is very common among health and wellness businesses.